By: Marilyn L. Davis

 “Revising is surgery; editing is cosmetic.
 One is drastic, and the other improves or enhances the article.” ~Marilyn L. Davis

 Revisions concentrate on the entire post.
-Good revisions determine where to add new thoughts, clarify, choose stronger words, and eliminate or change others to better present your writing.
+Good revisions determine where to add new thoughts, clarify, choose stronger words, and eliminate or change others to better present the writing.

-You’ll often realize that only a few paragraphs are germane to the subject.
-Sometimes, you’ll realize that you lost focus and went off on tangents.
-While they may be interesting, they may also be confusing for the reader.
-Revising also allows you to recognize when you’ve given your readers more information than they need in one reading.
+We often realize that only a few paragraphs are germane to the subject.
+Sometimes, we’ll realize that we’ve lost focus and went off on tangents.
+While they may be interesting, they may also be confusing to the reader.
+It’s important to realize if we’ve given the readers more information than they need or were redundant in our writing.

 It’s checking the major components of any post: